Loan Quality Initiative: second credit report can derail closings

 - The updated credit score.
 If the FICO has dropped below minimum lending standards, the loan will be denied, or be subject to a new loan-level pricing adjustment.
 Loan level pricing adjustments are mandatory loan fee based on the credit score.

 - The credit report’s Credit Inquiry section.
-The goal is to see if the borrower has been applying for credit elsewhere.
+The goal is to see if the borrower has been requesting credit elsewhere.
 Underwriters can use this information at their discretion.

 Fannie Mae foreclosures overwhelming